Are you ready to import?

 Try to plan ahead, anticipating what could go wrong and working out how you could deal with it.
 Even if the supplier is responsible for something, or you use an agent, you could still have problems if things go wrong, eg if a delivery doesn't arrive and you can't supply your own customers.

 Whatever you negotiate, it's important to have a clear contract setting out exactly what payment and delivery terms you have agreed.
 Using internationally agreed Incoterms (International Commercial Terms) helps reduce the risk of delivery problems or misunderstandings.
 The contract should also cover what payment is required, when and in what currency, and what payment method will be used.
-Read more about the basics of international trade.
 You may want to take advice from a lawyer with experience of international trade.

 Imports tend to run most smoothly if you build a good relationship with your suppliers.
 Read more about how to manage overseas suppliers.